If you own a business, you need a website – a great website.

 Any old website is a website that does not reflect your business, your product, or your mission.
 Any old website is one that immediately screams unprofessional! the moment the viewers eyes land on the home page.
 Chaotic design; poor navigation and usability; design that looks like someone’s nephew got a hold of a WYSIWYG editor and the neon color palette.
 “Any Old Website” is not better than no website at all, in my opinion.

-A “Quality Website” is a website that projects professionalism at first glance.
+According to a premier SEO Company, a “Quality Website” is a website that projects professionalism at first glance.
 When your potential clients land on your homepage, you want them to know that they’re in the right place and that your business is one they can trust.
 A “Quality Website” is modern and changes with the times, just like your business has to to stay on top.
 There are lots of little details that make a quality website, but those are a good start.

 No matter what your industry, there are competitors out there, and they are easy to find.
 If your website doesn’t invite your potential clients in – if you don’t look professional – your potential clients will back away slowly from your HTML-trainwreck and run to your competitor (who has a well-designed, easily navigable website).
 I’ve seen it happen time and time again, and I can’t count how many times I’ve been searching online for a service provider of some sort, only to come to a poorly designed site.
 As a first impression, it’s a bad one – and I’ve left and continued my search.
 Who knows?
 Maybe that business does the best work in the city.
 But because their site projected an amateur image, I left in pursuit of someone who at least looks like they know what they’re doing at first glance.